yujunz/gitlab.com-runbooks/howto/cephfs.md

 Once the node is built and communicating on the network, it is ready to be added to the cluster.
-This task is done as the 'ceph-deploy' user on ceph-mon1 with configuration and keys located in the `/home/ceph-deploy/ceph-cluster directory.
+This task is done as the 'ceph-deploy' user on ceph-mon1 with configuration and keys located in the `/home/ceph-deploy/ceph-cluster directory`.

 From within the ceph-cluster directory issue the following commands at the target OSD that you wish to enroll: